divio/django-mailchimp/README.rst

 * Add an ``MAILCHIMP_API_KEY`` to your settings.py with your mailchimp API key as the value (obviously)

 * Add ``mailchimp`` to your project's list of INSTALLED_APPS

+* To start using the API, you should start by using utils.get_connection().
+This will use the API_KEY you just defined in settings.py